Skip to main content

 Distribution of wildlife is determined by the distribution and variety of vegetative communities, water, and available food.
 Urban growth within the District has put pressure on remaining areas suitable for wildlife.
 Direct loss of habitat, the diversion of streams for municipal water supplies, increased effluent discharge, and intensified recreational use of open space has adverse impacts on wildlife populations.

-Here are some of the ways the RCRCD works to protect native species:
+Here are some of the ways the RCRCD works to protect native species (per Divison 9 of the California Public Resources Code Article 1 Policy 9001 Section B Article 3 & 4):

 • Provide BMP information and assistance to land users to assist with habitat management.